 Dr. Nélido Gonzalez-Segredo

 Dr. Nélido González-Segredo was a Senior Research Associate (Oberassistent) with the MOSAIC Group between September 2007 and September 2010.
 He is a Spanish citizen, born in 1971 in Caracas, Venezuela.
-After leaving the MOSAIC Group, he joined the Interdisciplinary Centre for Nonlinear Phenomena and Complex Systems at the Free University of Brussels, Belgium.
+After leaving the MOSAIC Group, he joined the Interdisciplinary Centre for Nonlinear Phenomena and Complex Systems at the Free University of Brussels, Belgium, as a permanent Senior Research Associate.

 Nélido did his Masters in Physics at the University of La Laguna (Spain, 1989-1994), specialising in atomic, molecular and condensed matter physics.
 He then joined the Northumbria Photovoltaics Application Centre (UK, 1995) to do photovoltaics engineering research.
 After that he undertook an MPhil degree on transport kinetic theory at the Autonomous University of Barcelona (Spain, 1996-1997).
 He worked on cellular-automaton models for complex fluid flow during his stays at the Condensed Matter Theory group at the University of Cambridge (UK, 1997-1998) and the Soft and Biological Matter Theory group at the University of Oxford (UK, 1997-1998).